dasizis/dotNet5782_9171_7973/README.md

 #### Busy Indicator
 <img src="./screen-shots/busy-indicator.gif">

+#### The Application Prevent Closing As long as Simulators are On
+This is to make sure all data is fully updated.

 #### Maps
 Each entity has its map to represent its location, Besides there is a `Main Map` for all the entities together.